 The range and depth of academic challenge increases in Years 3 and 4.
 It is enhanced by a number of extra-curricular clubs and activities in sport, art, music and hobbies, such as chess.
-In Year 4 there is a small intake of girls and the classes are split into two smaller mixed ability groups of about 12-15, who remain in this group through Year 6.
+In Year 4 there is a small intake of girls and the classes are split into two smaller mixed ability groups of about 12-15.

-Intellectual stimulus, skilled teaching, encouragement and the best of resources and modern equipment produce a high standard of work.
+Intellectual stimulus, skilled teaching, encouragement and a wide range of resources and modern equipment produce a high standard of work.
 Good study habits are nurtured through regular challenging homework and class tests.

 The very sound academic foundation in the basic skills provided up to the end of Year 4 enables teachers to undertake a variety of challenging work in the last two years.
 Many tasks incorporate secondary level material.

-In Year 6 the class work is differentiated in Numeracy and Literacy, and involves team teaching with specialist teachers.
+Class work is differentiated and can involve team teaching with specialist teachers.
 This allows flexibility of groups and topics.
-The girls will now be able to undertake independent research and will be competent ICT users.
+In Year 6 girls will be able to undertake independent research and will be competent ICT users.

 By the end of Year 6 the pupils will have reached their full potential and will have attained schools of their choice.
 Pupils are prepared for Scholarship and Common Entrance exams and for the 11+ exams for entry to senior schools.
 They will also have learnt to be responsible members of a school community and to care for others through service to charities.